dat-ecosystem-archive/docs/paper.md

 BitTorrent implements a swarm based file sharing protocol for static datasets.
 Data is split into fixed sized chunks, hashed, and then that hash is used to discover peers that have the same data.
 An advantage of using BitTorrent for dataset transfers is that download speeds can be saturated.
 Since the file is split into pieces, and peers can efficiently discover which pieces each of the peers they are connected to have, it means one peer can download non-overlapping regions of the dataset from many peers at the same time in parallel, maximizing network throughput.

 Fixed sized chunking has drawbacks for data that changes (see LBFS above).
-Additionally, BitTorrent always divides data into 1024 pieces, meaning large datasets could have a very large chunk size which impacts random access performance (e.g. for streaming video over BitTorrent).
+Additionally, BitTorrent assumes all metadata will be transferred up front, and most clients divide data into 1024 pieces, meaning large datasets could have a very large chunk size which impacts random access performance (e.g. for streaming video over BitTorrent).

 ### Kademlia Distributed Hash Table